If you are a teacher and are thinking of bringing a group to Maths Inspiration, but feel you need more information, then read on.

 • All Year 12s and FE College students who are studying maths to at least Core Maths or AS Level.

-Some schools do occasionally bring Year 13s or top set year 10s and they enjoy the shows too, just bear in mind that this show isn't aimed at them.
+Some schools do occasionally bring Year 13s or top set year 10s and they enjoy the shows too, just bear in mind that most shows isn't aimed at them.
 For Year 13s, some of the material may be familiar and not very stretching; for Year 10s it's more a question of maturity and the style of humour we use in our shows.
 For this reason, we ask schools not to bring Year 9s or younger to our Year 11/12 shows.

 We do run special slightly shorter shows for Year 9s and 10s, usually at the end of the summer term.
 These are more interactive and the content is pitched appropriately for that age group.
+We have also run some cross-curricular 'Maths & Shakespeare' shows in 2022, aimed at Year 10/11.

 An important element of our shows is demonstrating how topics that feature in the curriculum (such as Pythagoras, vectors and conditional probability) are used in important real world applications.
 Every show will contain ideas that should enrich regular study in the classroom.
 However the main message of our shows is "There is more to maths than taking exams".
 Our shows also feature maths ideas that are important but outside the curriculum, and Year 11s in particular will experience some maths concepts that they may not have studied yet.